We ourselves feel that what we are doing is just a drop in the ocean. But the ocean would be less because of that missing drop. ~Mother Teresa

 The World Oceans Day also became a good opportunity to collaborate with the recently elected officials in the barangay (village) where the Stairway center is situated.
 The officials, together with their youth council, health workers and auxiliary security earlier joined the Sea Adventure School and were immersed to the wonders of Puerto Galera’s mangrove, sea grass and coral ecosystems.

-After their session at the floating classroom, they later on decided to a conduct a cleanup along the premises of their beach that has long been a place where people litter after their picnics.
-After the cleanup, they have resolved to enforce stricter measures to address this issue as well as carry out intensified education campaign on proper solid waste management in their community.
+After their session at the floating classroom, they later on decided to conduct a cleanup along the premises of their beach that has long been a place where people litter after their picnics.
+After the cleanup, they have resolved to enforce stricter measures to address this issue as well as carry out an intensified education campaign on proper solid waste management in their community.

 Another issue of the village is the community households’ trash that is thrown into the river that eventually goes to the sea.
 Most of the plastics and trash that get stuck in the coral reefs within the village beaches have been cleaned up by volunteer divers from Stairway’s EACY Dive School.